 Cosmo:I don't get it.
 If you're not married to her, why is she trying to kill you?

-Then there was the first Wishology episode.
-The minute that Timmy's dad popped open his case full of "goodies", I was on the floor.
+- Then there was the first Wishology episode, where Timmy's dad popped open his case full of "goodies".

 Crocker: If he survives, it means fairy godparents!
 And if he dies, I have tenure!

 - The second episode with Anti-Cosmo has a Silence of the Lambs reference.

 Anti-Cosmo (sitting behind a glassed-in cell): Hello, Clarise!

 Anti-Cosmo: So sorry, can't see a thing without my monocle.